Reviewed and Updated: Jul 11, 2024

 During pregnancy, supplementing with fish oil can benefit children during childhood and infancy.
 Benefits can include increased problem-solving skills, a reduced risk of food allergies, and a lower risk of asthma.

-The WHO recommends that pregnant women take 300 mg of combined DHA and EPA daily, and 200 mg of that should be DHA.
+The World Health Organization recommends that pregnant women take 300 mg of combined DHA and EPA daily, and 200 mg of that should be from DHA.

-However, watch out for cod liver oil—it contains large amounts of vitamin A, and too much of it can impair fetal development.
+However, watch out for cod liver oil—it contains large amounts of vitamin A. And exceeding this amount can impair fetal development.

 Infants and Kids

-For infants up to one year old, 500 mg of omega-3 daily is a safe dose, and this dose can gradually increase to the adult amount by age 14.
+For infants up to one year old, 500 mg of omega-3 daily is a safe dose, and this dose can gradually increase to the adult RDI by age 14.

 However, the recommended dosage of EPA and DHA will vary based on the child’s age.

-For example, a 4-year old will typically require a 100 mg combined dose of EPA and DHA, while an 8-year old will typically need double that.
+For example, a 4-year old will typically require a 100 mg combined dose of EPA and DHA, while an 8-year old will typically need double that dosage.

 Children’s fish liver oils also provide vitamins A, D, and sometimes E, which helps keep the fish oil stable and prolongs its shelf life.

-When purchasing fish oil supplements for children or infants, it’s important to look for ones specific to their life stage—this ensures that it contains the correct amount of nutrients.
+When purchasing fish oil supplements for children or infants, it’s important to look for ones specific to their stage of life—this ensures that it contains the necessary amount of nutrients.

 The Upper Limit of Omega-3 Supplements